Working capital. What is it? Why do you need it? More importantly, how do you get it?

-That’s why it’s crucial to get to grips with it.
-You need to understand what it is, how to calculate it, and how much you need to stay afloat.
+That’s why it’s vital to get to grips with it: Understand what it is, learn how to calculate it, and know where to get funding.

-After your calculations, you must then get the funding you need.
 How you go about it will depend on your business requirements.
-You may need to speed up collection procedures, request an upfront deposit, apply for a short or long term loan, use invoice factoring or, if you’re a startup, crowdfunding.
+You may need to speed up collection procedures, request an upfront deposit, apply for a short or long term loan, or use invoice factoring.

 Whatever you decide, rest easy knowing you have working capital to grow during the good times and survive during the tougher times.